 The PEAK LOOK WINDOW SPM value represents the actual approximate machine running speed in strokes per minute for continuous operations.
 This entered value between 2 and 999 works in conjunction with a force signal threshold feature.
 This allows the monitor to internally generate a Peak Look Window timing signal based on machine speed without an external timing device like a cam switch, proximity switch, or PLC signal.
-During this Peak Look Window timing signal, the unit actively monitors the force signals for all channels.
-Since the unit can tolerate a certain speed range around the entered SPM value, a reasonable approximation within $\pm$ 10% of actual machine speed is sufficient.
+Since the unit can tolerate a certain speed range around the entered SPM value, a reasonable approximation within \pm 10% of actual machine speed is sufficient.
 This SPM-based internally generated timing window feature can be used for most applications, except where the actual load is less than 10% of the METER SCALE value, or as noted below.